 So much about Brexit is still a mystery.
-But one thing’s for sure – procurement pros are a crucial factor in helping their organisation turn a negative into a positive!
+But one thing’s for sure – procurement pros can help their organisation turn a negative into a positive!

 It’s impossible to say precisely what the role of procurement will be in the post-Brexit world; the future is simply too uncertain.